Bogotá: Roads

-Bogotá's growth has placed a strain on its roads and highways, but since 1998 significant efforts to upgrade the infrastructure have been undertaken.
-Private car ownership forms a major part of the congestion, in addition to taxis, buses, and commercial vehicles.
+Buses

 Buses remain the main means of mass transit.
 There are two bus systems: the traditional system and the TransMilenio BRT system.
 The city's administration is currently in the process of replacing and updating the entire fleet for the TransMilenio BRT system, adopting Euro VI-standard CNG-powered buses as well as electric buses.
 Once completed, Bogotá will have the largest electric bus fleet in the world outside China.

 The traditional system runs a variety of bus types, operated by several companies on normal streets and avenues: Bus (large buses), Buseta (medium size buses) and Colectivo (vans or minivans).
 The bigger buses were divided into two categories: Ejecutivo, which was originally to be a deluxe service and was not to carry standing passengers, and corriente or normal service.
 Since May 2008, all buses run as corriente services.
 Bogotá is a hub for domestic and international bus routes.
 The Bogotá terminal serves routes to most cities and towns in Colombia and is the largest in the country.
-There is international service to Ecuador, Perú and Venezuela.
+There is international service to Ecuador, Peru and Venezuela.

 The TransMilenio system was created during Enrique Peñalosa's mayoral term, and is a form of bus rapid transit that has been deployed as a measure to compensate for the lack of a subway or rail system.
 TransMilenio combines articulated buses that operate on dedicated bus roads (busways) and smaller buses (feeders) that operate in residential areas, bringing passengers to the main grid.
 TransMilenio's main routes are: Caracas Avenue, Northern Highway (Autopista Norte), 80th Street, Americas Avenue, Jiménez Avenue, and 30th Avenue (also referred to as Norte Quito Sur or N.Q.S. for short).
 Routes for Suba Avenue and Southern Highway (Autopista Sur), the southern leg of the 30th Avenue, were opened in April 2006.
 The third phase of the system will cover 7th Avenue, 10th Avenue, and 26th Street (or Avenida El Dorado).
 The system is planned to cover the entire city by 2030.
 Although the Transmilenio carries commuters to numerous corners of the city, it is more expensive (US$0.80 or 2300 COP) than any public transport, except taxis.